tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 <img src="/images/smart-sinusoids/detailed.png" />

-In order to know all the details about generating a signal, you should be familiar with all of the parameters.
+You should be familiar with all of the parameters needed to generate a sinusoid signal if you want to master the it.
 The following tables will sum up all the parameters and the generation methods you can use.

 | Variable name      | Possible parameters   |
 |:------------------:|:----------------------|